Skip to main content

 9. Porn companies profit from nonconsensual content.

-In the porn industry, there is virtually no way to guarantee that any piece of pornographic content is truly consensual, ethical, or even legal.
-The unfortunate truth is that the porn industry has an extensive history of profiting from nonconsensual content and abuse, even ignoring victims’ pleas to remove abusive content.Kristof, N. (2021).
+In the porn industry, there is virtually no way to guarantee that any piece of pornographic content is truly consensual.
+It is also difficult to ensure that the content is ethical or even legal.
+The unfortunate truth is that the porn industry has an extensive history of profiting from nonconsensual content and abuse.
+It often ignores victims’ pleas to remove abusive content.Kristof, N. (2021).
 Why do we let corporations profit from rape videos?
 New York Times.
 Retrieved from https://www.nytimes.com/2021/04/16/opinion/sunday/companies-online-rape-videos.htmlCopy Kristof, N. (2020).
 The children of Pornhub.
 New York Times.
 Retrieved from https://www.nytimes.com/2020/12/04/opinion/sunday/pornhub-rape-trafficking.htmlCopy

 Virtually every major porn site has had issues with nonconsensual content, abuse, or child sexual abuse material (aka “child porn”).
 Kristof, N. (2021).
 Why do we let corporations profit from rape videos?
 New York Times.
 Retrieved from https://www.nytimes.com/2021/04/16/opinion/sunday/companies-online-rape-videos.htmlCopy Burgess, M. (2020).
 Deepfake porn is now mainstream. and major sites are cashing in.
 Retrieved from https://www.wired.co.uk/article/deepfake-porn-websites-videos-lawCopy Kristof, N. (2020).
 The children of Pornhub.
 New York Times.
 Retrieved from https://www.nytimes.com/2020/12/04/opinion/sunday/pornhub-rape-trafficking.htmlCopy Meineck, S., & Alfering, Y. (2020).
 We went undercover in xHamster's unpaid content moderation team.
 Retrieved from https://www.vice.com/en/article/akdzdp/inside-xhamsters-unpaid-content-moderation-teamCopy Titheradge, N., & Croxford, R. (2021).
 The children selling explicit videos on OnlyFans.
 BBC News Retrieved from https://www.bbc.com/news/uk-57255983Copy